This article was updated to reflect 2016 rates.

 Some work situations require that employees use their own vehicles for work-related travel (excluding travel to and from work).
 To cover the costs of operating a vehicle for business purposes, employers are required to reimburse employees for their mileage and record reimbursements in employee payroll records.
 The IRS specifies the mileage reimbursement rate each year.

 Mileage reimbursement offers benefits to both employers and employees.
 It encourages employees to make more business trips and support their companies without worrying much about the accrued mileage costs.
 Employers can also do away with the costs of operating their own vehicle fleet.

 Qualification for mileage reimbursement depends on the kind of traveling involved.
 This includes the employee driving to another city or state in his or her own vehicle, driving for moving or medical purposes, and driving in the service of a charitable organization.
 The mileage rates apply to different types of motor vehicles, including cars, pickup trucks, and panel trucks.

 The IRS relies on a study conducted by Runzheimer International to set the rate.
-Runzheimer uses variable and fixed operating costs, including vehicle insurance, expenses as a result of wear and tear, and fuel economy of vehicles, to determine the standard federal mileage rate.
+Runzheimer uses fixed and variable operating costs, including vehicle insurance, expenses as a result of wear and tear, and fuel economy of vehicles, to determine the standard federal mileage rate.